get-convex/fullstack-bench/tasks/002-files_app/TASK.md

 # Task

 The app currently only uses in-memory state management, and we'd like to fill out the backend for this app using Supabase.
-Read the guidelines for using Supabase in @guidelines.
+Read the guidelines for using Supabase in the cursor rules.

 Please...